 FIFA World Cup Tickets: What is confirmed right now

-The clearest confirmed update is the sales timeline.
-FIFA says the Visa Presale Draw, Early Ticket Draw, and Random Selection Draw have ended.
-The next public opportunity is the Last-Minute Sales Phase in early April, and that phase is expected to work as real-time, first-come, first-served purchasing, subject to availability.
+The Visa Presale Draw, Early Ticket Draw, and Random Selection Draw have ended.
+The next public opportunity is the Last-Minute Sales Phase in early April, operating on a first-come, first-served basis.

-There is also a separate route for supporters of qualified national teams.
-That PMA supporters phase ran from December 11, 2025 to January 13, 2026, and FIFA says there are no further chances in that phase unless a national association announces something else under its own rules.
+The PMA supporters phase ran from December 11, 2025 to January 13, 2026, with no further chances expected unless a national association announces otherwise.

 World Cup 2026 Ticket Categories